The Hill, St. Louis: History

-Baseball greats Yogi Berra and Joe Garagiola Sr. grew up on the Hill; their boyhood homes are across the street from each other on Elizabeth Avenue.
+Baseball greats Yogi Berra and Joe Garagiola grew up on the Hill; their boyhood homes are across the street from each other on Elizabeth Avenue.
 Four of the five St. Louisans on the US soccer team that defeated England in the 1950 FIFA World Cup came from The Hill, a story that is told in The Game of Their Lives, a book (ISBN 0-8050-3875-2) and 2005 film of the same title (released on DVD as The Miracle Match).

-According to Garagiola's book Baseball Is a Funny Game, during his youth, the Hill was called "Dago Hill," the term "dago", a disparaging and offensive term used to refer to a person of Italian descent.
+According to Garagiola's book Baseball Is a Funny Game, during his youth, the Hill was called "Dago Hill;" the term "dago" was a disparaging and offensive term used to refer to a person of Italian descent.
 The Hill was also well known to African-Americans, for during the era of Prohibition and bootlegging, the area had an African-American enclave that produced a number of blues songs that referenced The Hill.
-Other talent from The Hill includes Toni Carroll who made a singing career in New York in the 1950s and 60s, appearing on Broadway and at the Copacabana.
-She appeared as a guest on "The Tonight Show" guest hosted by Garagiola and with special guest Yogi Berra.
+Other talent from The Hill includes Toni Carroll who made a singing career in New York in the 1950s and 1960s, appearing on Broadway and at the Copacabana.
+She appeared as a guest on The Tonight Show guest hosted by Garagiola and with special guest Yogi Berra.
 Hill native Ben Pucci played with the Cleveland Browns in the 1960s.